 You may want to download the IEEE standard libraries from here and reference them from this section so that you can type check code that uses them and jump to identifiers defined in them.
-The example configuration file below does this.
+The example configuration file above does this.

-Enable/disable live check-as-you-type, instead of waiting for the file to be saved.
+CheckOnChange: Enable/disable live check-as-you-type, instead of waiting for the file to be saved.

 This section enables/disables linting rules as well as optionally changing their severity from the default.
 A special "Threshold" key exists to set the threshold under which warnings will not be displayed.
 This section is only relevant for the premium version.